-149 Construction of the wind farm would involve activities that have the potential to affect the geology, hydrogeology and surface water hydrology at both
+- 169 Construction of the wind farm would involve activities that have the potential to affect the geology, hydrogeology and surface water hydrology at both construction and de-commissioning phases.
+The ES examines the direct impacts of development on these issues. - 170 The ES examines private water supplies and licensed abstractions within and adjacent to the site; land drainage and both surface and ground water flow. - 171 Proposed mitigation measures include the use of a Pollution Prevention Plan; sediment control systems and SUDS, and the minimum siting of turbines from any watercourse; suds drainage; waste management plan and check dams to reduce flow velocity in drainage channels and incorporation of buffers to watercourses.

-- construction and de-commissioning phases.
-The ES examines the direct impacts of development on these issues. - The ES examines private water supplies and licensed abstractions within and adjacent to the site; land drainage and both surface and ground water flow.
-The proximity of the site to the Upper Glen Devon Reservoir and potential effects from construction works is appraised, particularly in relation to surface water run-off from the site, sedimentation, and contamination. - Proposed mitigation measures include the use of a Pollution Prevention Plan; sediment control systems and SUDS, and the minimum siting of turbines from any watercourse; suds drainage; waste management plan and buffer to watercourses.
-With the proposed mitigation measures in place the ES asserts that the proposed development would not have a significant impact on the water environment. - SEPA recognise that the application site is within an area of water sensitivity (Drinking Water Protected Area; Groundwater Protected Area and River Water Protected Area) but do not raise objection to the proposals provided that conditions are included as part of any planning approval to deliver a full site specific Environmental Management Plan (EMP) to control construction, decommissioning and restoration works.
-The EMP should incorporate detailed pollution prevention and mitigation measures.
+- With the proposed mitigation measures in place the ES asserts that the residual impacts on the water environment arising from construction and decommissioning works (access tracks, site compounds, cable routing, material stockpiling excavations, oil/fuel storage, concrete pouring etc) would be low to negligible. - 173 SEPA recognise that the application site is within an area of water sensitivity (Drinking Water Protected Area; Groundwater Protected Area and River Water Protected Area) but do not raise objection to the proposals provided that conditions are included as part of any planning approval to deliver a full site specific environmental management plan (EMP) to control construction, decommissioning and restoration works.
+The EMP would be expected to incorporate full design details of the pollution prevention and mitigation measures set out in the ES.